shashanks19102010-hue/Trackora-F/README.md

 - Node.js 18.18+ and npm
 - A [Supabase](https://supabase.com) project
-- A [Google Cloud](https://console.cloud.google.com) project with the **Maps JavaScript API** enabled and an API key restricted to your domain
+- (Optional) A free [Groq](https://console.groq.com) API key to power the ORI assistant

-- (Optional) An [Anthropic API key](https://console.anthropic.com) to power the ORI assistant
+The map and directions need no API key or billing account at all — they run on free, open infrastructure (OpenStreetMap tiles + OSRM routing).

 ## 2. Set up Supabase